SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 The results for cache-hits in **CacheD** is available [here](https://github.com/SarthakMakhija/cached#measuring-cache-hit-ratio).

 That's it.
-We have all the building blocks needed to build an LFU based cache.
+We have all the building blocks needed to build an in-memory LFU cache.

 ### Code